johadi/twovotes/README.md

 ### Deployment
 This guide is for heroku.
 For other platforms, package.json is all yours to tweak.
-- push you code to Heroku either using heroku CLI or Dashboard.
+- push you code to Heroku either using Heroku CLI or Dashboard.
 - Set your environmental variables on Heroku which also has `MONGODB_URI` for connecting to your database.
 - Your app should be live.